Statistical Decoding 2.0: Reducing Decoding to LPN: About

 \section{About \cite{BM18}}

-We have compared all along the paper our results to the state-of-the-art for solving the decoding problem.
-To date, the best complexity is achieved in \cite{BM17} which essentially uses the techniques in \cite{MO15} with an additional stage.

-There is another result in the literature which claims better results than \cite{BM17}.
-Indeed, in \cite{BM18}, the same authors pretend that we can get a gain of $\approx$ 7\% for full decoding and at the worst code rate in comparison with \cite{BM17}.
+We have compared all along the paper our results to the state-of-the-art for solving the decoding problem, that is \cite{BM18}.
+Actually, this paper claims better results than those presented in this paper (in particular in figures \ref{fig:compISDRLPN} and \ref{fig:lowerBound}).
+Indeed, in \cite{BM18}, the authors pretend that we can get a gain of $\approx$ 7\% for full decoding and at the worst code rate in comparison with \cite{BM17} (which is the state-of-the-art before \cite{BM18}).
 However, this result is flawed: there is indeed an error in the analysis of this new decoding algorithm which leads to this result.
 The decoding algorithm in \cite{BM18} essentially consists in producing lists recursively by using nearest-neighbor searches at each stage; the solution of the decoding problem is then contained in the last list.
 Thus, an accurate analysis of this algorithm lies in the good estimation of the size of the various lists.
 In \cite[Section 4, p.
 16]{BM18}, an upper bound of the size of these lists is given.
 Unfortunately this upper bound does not hold.
 Let us recall it.
 It is a bound of the list-size $S_i$ at stage $i$:

-We use here the notation from \cite{BM18}: at each stage $i \in \{1..m\}$, the algorithm is producing lists of $S_i$ vectors with weight $p_i$ on an information set and weight $\left(\omega_h^{(i)} \right)_{h \in \{1..i\}}$ on redundancy subsets of respective length $\left(\ell_i \right)_{h \in \{1..i\}}$.
+We use here the notation from \cite{BM18}: at each stage $i \in \IInt{1}{m}$, the algorithm is producing lists of $S_i$ vectors with weight $p_i$ on an information set and weight $\left(\omega_h^{(i)} \right)_{h \in \IInt{1}{i}}$ on redundancy subsets of respective length $\left(\ell_i \right)_{h \in \IInt{1}{i}}$.
 Since the list at the final stage $m$ contains the solution, the decoding distance $\omega$ that we aim to achieve is $\omega = p_3 + \sum_{i = 1}^{m} \omega_i$.

-We have noticed that there is a problem with \eqref{eq:BM18} by running simulations.
+We have noticed that there is a problem with \eqref{eq:BM18} by running simulations\footnote{The code in C for the aforementioned simulations can be found on \url{https://github.com/tillich/RLPNdecoding/tree/master/aboutBM18}.}.
 For instance, let look at the following parameters for depth $m = 3$:\\

+The Equation \eqref{eq:BM18} tells us that $S_2$ should not be bigger than $513$ whereas in practice it is around $2250$.
+In an other way, for those parameters, we have in addition that $S_3$ should be lower than $438$; which appears to be the case in practice but this time, the bound seems to not be tight at all since the lists at the last stage are actually of size around $8$.
+Finally, the upper bound \eqref{eq:BM18} seems to be at best not tight and at worst wrong.